CarlWHY-28/Feature-Extraction-for-Spatial-Transcriptomics-Tissue-Images-via-BiGAN/Readme.md

-# Tissue Image Feature Extraction Method Using BiGAN
+# Feature Extraction for Spatial Transcriptomics Tissue Images via BiGAN

 11.16.2024 Update:
 * Updated new methods to extract the img_feature from the patches.